Introduction to Programming with VEX IQ (ROBOTC Graphical)

-The Introduction to Programming VEX IQ Curriculum includes videos, animations, and step-by-step lessons designed to help beginners learn behavior-based programming using the VEX IQ hardware and ROBOTC 4.0 for VEX Robotics.
+The Introduction to Programming with VEX IQ (ROBOTC Graphical) Curriculum includes videos, animations, and step-by-step lessons designed to help beginners learn behavior-based programming using the VEX IQ hardware and ROBOTC 4.0 for VEX Robotics.

 Designed for Students and Instructors – Designed to encourage independent learning and problem-solving in pursuit of a goal.
 All lessons are self-contained, require a minimum of instructor supervision, and include many built-in opportunities to self-assess progress.
 Prior robotics experience not required or assumed!